Regulator performance framework

 - Regulators actively contribute to the continuous improvement of regulatory frameworks.

 In accordance with the Framework, all regulators are to undertake an annual self-assessment of their performance against each KPI.
 APRA’s self-assessment includes quantitative and qualitative information as well as examples that outline specific actions taken during the financial year that relate to APRA’s performance against each KPI.
 APRA’s self-assessment is externally validated through the approved stakeholder consultation mechanism with feedback received from industry associations that participate in the process.
-APRA’s self-assessments for the 2015/16 and 2016/17 periods are available below.
+APRA’s self-assessments are available below.